waynodiablo/Oystercard/bookmark_manager/14_many_to_many_relationships.md

 - [ ] Create a new table for Tags.
 The columns are:
   - [ ] an auto-incrementing primary key, `id`
   - [ ] a 60-character text field, `content`
-- [ ] Create a **join table** for Tags and Links, called `link_tags`.
+- [ ] Create a **join table** for Tags and Bookmarks, called `bookmark_tags`.
 The columns are:
   - [ ] an auto-incrementing primary key, `id`
-  - [ ] a foreign key, `link_id`, which `REFERENCES` the link table.
+  - [ ] a foreign key, `bookmark_id`, which `REFERENCES` the bookmark table.
   - [ ] a foreign key, `tag_id`, which `REFERENCES` the tag table.
-- [ ] Allow users to create tags for links.
-A tag should have many links.
-A link should have many tags.
-Like comments, users should be able to see all tags given to a link.
+- [ ] Allow users to create tags for bookmarks.
+A tag should have many bookmarks.
+A bookmark should have many tags.
+Like comments, users should be able to see all tags given to a bookmark.
-- [ ] Unlike comments, users should be able to click on a tag and see only links tagged with that tag.
+- [ ] Unlike comments, users should be able to click on a tag and see only bookmarks tagged with that tag.

-> `link.tags` should give a list of all the tags that belong to this link.
+> `bookmark.tags` should give a list of all the tags that belong to this bookmark.
-> `tag.links` should give a list of all the links that belong to this tag.
+> `tag.bookmarks` should give a list of all the bookmarks that belong to this tag.

 ## Resources